abbacode/acixl/README.md

 How to change the folder location [optional]
 ===============================================

-Update the JSON_ROOT variable in aci.py to the folder the root folder that contains all the root data:
+Update the JSON_ROOT_FOLDER & LAUNCH_COMMANDS variable in aci.py to reflect the new folder location, i.e.

+JSON_ROOT_FOLDER = 'C:\\newpath\\jsondata\\'
+LAUNCH_COMMANDS = 'C:\\newpath\\launcher.json'

+To change the name of the runsheet, update the WORKBOOK_NAME variable in excel.py, i.e.

-JSON_ROOT = 'C:\\acixl\\jsondata\\'
+WORKBOOK_NAME = 'newname.xlsm'

 ================
 Todo
 ================
-* Add more tables
+* Add fabric policies
 * Expand tenant policies to include contracts, l3outs, dhcp policies, etc.
-* Add fabric policies
 * Add button to control panel that allows auto-populating of live configuration into excel
 * Add button to control panel that forces a check to see if config exists before pushing